violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

 # Git isn't that Hard
 *Jan.
 25, 2017*

-£Here are a slowly growing summary of Git settings and commands I find useful, with short explanations following, addressed to the reader in second person.
+Here are a slowly growing summary of Git settings and commands I find useful, with short explanations following, addressed to the reader in second person.

-£I claim no intention to make it a complete table, even in the most rudimentary sense.
+I claim no intention to make it a complete table, even in the most rudimentary sense.
 What I have supposed to be helpful, I summary and explain here, and what I have not, I do not.
 It has not been long since I started learning to use Git, and many point are simply paraphrased from some Stack Overflow answer.
 Thus, I deeply appreciate the reader to remind me of any error.

-£I use Mac OS (presently Sierra) on MacBook Air.
+I use Mac OS (presently Sierra) on MacBook Air.
 From now on, by convention, commands meant to be run in Bash shell is prefixed with a `$` for clarity.
 Mac users new to shell concepts may just open the Terminal.app, copy and paste whatever I quoted (without `$`), and hit the Return key.

-£Git commands require the current working directory set to be the top directory or any subdirectory of it except except those inside `.git/`.
+Git commands require the current working directory set to be the top directory or any subdirectory of it except except those inside `.git/`.
 There are workarounds if you really don't want to do this.
 But I guess it is safest just to always go (by `cd`) into the top directory.
 This will be assume true hereafter.

-£Before we continue, keep in mind that Git comes with a detailed manual.
+Before we continue, keep in mind that Git comes with a detailed manual.
 If you have any question of `fetch`, for example, open Git man pages by:

     $ git help fetch